Get Your Property Dispute Case Packet — Resolve It in 30-90 Days

 Resolution & Reflection: Although initially bitter, James complied with the arbitrator’s ruling.
 Both neighbors eventually met to agree on planting a row of hedges as a natural boundary, restoring a peaceful neighborhood atmosphere.
 Susan remarked, “It wasn’t about winning or losing but coming to a fair agreement without dragging it through lengthy litigation.”

-This arbitration case in La Cañada Flintridge illustrates how real estate disputes, even between longtime neighbors, can be resolved efficiently through arbitration, balancing legal principles with practical solutions and maintaining community harmony.
+This arbitration case in La Cañada Flintridge illustrates how real estate disputes, even between longtime neighbors, can be resolved efficiently through arbitration, balancing legal principles at a local employer and maintaining community harmony.